-Our goodwill and other intangible assets have increased substantially as a result of our acquisitions of FNB Bancorp in 2018 and North Valley Bancorp in 2014 and will increase again if we complete the acquisition of VRB.
+Our goodwill and other intangible assets have increased substantially as a result of our acquisitions of Valley Republic Bank in 2022, FNB Bancorp in 2018 and North Valley Bancorp in 2014.
 Potential impairment of goodwill and amortization of other intangible assets could adversely affect our financial condition and results of operations.
 We assess our goodwill and other intangible assets and long-lived assets for impairment annually and more frequently when required by U.S. GAAP.
 We are required to record an impairment charge if circumstances indicate that the asset carrying values exceed their fair values.
-Our assessment of goodwill, other intangible assets, or long-lived assets could indicate that an impairment of the carrying value of such assets may have occurred that could result in a material, non-cash write-down of such assets, which could have a material adverse effect on our results of operations and future earnings.
+Our assessment of goodwill, other intangible assets, or long-lived assets could indicate that an impairment of the carrying value of such assets may have occurred that could result in a material, non-cash writedown of such assets, which could have a material adverse effect on our results of operations and future earnings.